 Gene was fortunate to spend his last few years engaging with his family and friends, playing bridge, talking politics, and spending time with Joanne.
 They took what would be his last trip on a Mississippi River Boat.
 When COVID hit and Jenners Pond was shut down, he and Joanne went to live at her Beach House in Ocean City MD.
 It was a place he loved and they would enjoy the beautiful views of the ocean from her deck.
 Gene leaves a legacy of a wonderful Husband, Father, Friend and Businessman and will be greatly missed by everyone who had the pleasure of interacting with, and loving him, throughout his life.

-In consideration of COVID concerns, a Life Celebration memorial service will be held in approximately 3 months.
-The date and location will be announced on this obituary page.
-Contributions in his memory may be made to United Way of Southern Chester County www.unitedwayscc.org/give or 106 West State Street Kennett Square, PA 19348.
+You are invited to visit with Gene’s family and friends from 11 – 12 Noon Friday, May 14, 2021 at the Kennett Square Golf & Country Club 100 E Locust Ln, Kennett Square, PA 19348 .
+Signage to the event will be posted at the entrance.
+Due to COVID capacity rules, his memorial service will be held privately and will be video recorded for future viewing on this site.
+Contributions in his memory may be made to the United Way of Southern Chester County www.unitedwayscc.org/give or 106 West State Street Kennett Square, PA 19348.
 Arrangements are by Matthew J. Grieco of Grieco Funeral Home & Crematory, Inc. (484-734-8100) To view his online tribute, please visit www.griecofunerals.com

 To send flowers to the family or plant a tree in memory of Eugene Francis Kreuzberger, please visit our floral store.